Ayushi2006/Ayushi2006/README.md

 - 🎓 Pursuing **CSE** with a specialization in **Artificial Intelligence & Machine Learning**
 - 🎓 Also pursuing a **BS in Data Science** from IIT Madras
-- 💻 Built projects using **Python, MySQL, HTML, CSS, JavaScript & the MERN Stack**
+- 💻 Building full-stack apps with **Python, MySQL, HTML, CSS, JavaScript & the MERN Stack**
 - 🌱 Currently learning **DSA, React & Open Source workflows**
 - 🎯 Goal: Contribute to Open Source